 Pache is among 1,342 Protestant chaplains on active duty in the Army.
 That's 92 percent of the chaplaincy.

-Only five of the Army's chaplains are Muslim imams and only three are Buddhist monks, but that's alright, because Pache says he attends to Muslim and Buddhist Soldiers as well.
+Only five of the Army's chaplains are Muslim imams and only three are Buddhist monks, but Muslim and Buddhist Soldiers will always have a chaplain to turn to for spiritual assistance, because Pache says he attends to Muslim and Buddhist Soldiers as well.